 - loss of one fetus 6

-- for milder degrees of discrepancy some authors suggest the CRL of the smaller fetus being a more accurate estimate of the actual gestational age.
+- for milder degrees of discrepancy, some authors 2 suggest the CRL of the smaller fetus being a more accurate estimate of the actual gestational age

 - 1. Bhide A, Sankaran S, Sairam S et-al. Relationship of intertwin crown-rump length discrepancy to chorionicity, fetal demise and birth-weight discordance.
 Ultrasound Obstet Gynecol.
 2009;34 (2): 131-5. doi:10.1002/uog.6396 - Pubmed citation